Charlie Sharples, then a member of the Gloucester Rugby Academy, made a dramatic impact on the first team squad in 2008-9.

 On his 150th appearance in October 2014, Charlie crossed for a hat-trick as Gloucester opened up the European Rugby Challenge Cup with a 55-0 win over CA Brive.

-Charlie signed a new long term contract with the club in July 2015 and was enjoying a fine 2015-16 season until suffering a season-ending knee injury.
-Was voted Player of the Season at the club's End of Season Awards dinner.
+Sharples signed a new long term contract with the club in July 2015 and was enjoying a fine 2015-16 season until suffering a season-ending knee injury.
+He was voted Player of the Season at the club's End of Season Awards dinner.

 He continued his consistent form in 2016-17 and 2017-18 was his testimonial season with the club.
 He passed 250 competitive appearances for the club in 2018-19 and scored ten tries as he maintained his high standards.